josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🌌_Polaris_Specific_Memeing/README.md

 ---

 ## 🏮 Footer
-*Reciprocity & Support* is a living node of the Polaris Protocol.
+*🫂 Reciprocity & Support* is a living node of the Polaris Protocol.
 It introduces the philosophy and structure of the routes through which readers can participate in sustaining the civic labour and infrastructural demands of the project.

 > 📡 Cross-references: